chrislabarge/chrislabarge/content/posts/docker-postgres.md

 Lets break this command down.

 - `docker run` Run a command in a new container
-- `--name` the custom name of the container ( I prefer to prefix it with `localhost` in case I have other postgres docker containers, NOT binded to localhost.)
+- `--name` the custom name of the container ( I prefer to prefix it with `localhost` in case I have other postgres docker containers, NOT binded to localhost)
 - `-d` Run container in background and print container ID
 - `-e` Set environment variables
-- `POSTGRES_USER=` fill this value with username for your projects database configuration/secret files. (do not include the ENV variable in the command if you prefer to use default `postgres` as your username)
+- `POSTGRES_USER=` fill this value with `username` for your projects database configuration/secret files. (do not include the ENV variable in the command if you prefer to use default `postgres` as your username)
-- `POSTGRES_PASSWORD=` fill this value with the password for your projects database configuration/secret files. (this ENV variable is required for the container)
+- `POSTGRES_PASSWORD=` fill this value with the `password` for your projects database configuration/secret files. (this ENV variable is required for the container)
-- `-p` Publish a container's port(s) to the host
+- `-p` Publish a container's port(s) to the hosj
-- `5432:5432` The default container postgres port binded to the default localhost postgres port.
-[5432](https://www.adminsub.net/tcp-udp-port-finder/5432)
+- `5432:5432` The default container postgres port binded to the default localhost postgres port [5432](https://www.adminsub.net/tcp-udp-port-finder/5432)
 - `postgres` The installed postgres docker image you are using for the container

 Using
 -------------

-Now all you have to do is is use the value for `POSTGRES_USER=` as your database username and `POSTGRES_PASSWORD=` as your database password.
+Now all you have to do is is use the value for `POSTGRES_USER=` as your database `username` and `POSTGRES_PASSWORD=` as your database `password`.

 #### rails_project/.env {.snippet-heading}
 ```yml